-Korean markets are great places to get some delicious ingredients, fresh meat, fruits and veggies from the motherland.
+Korean markets are great places to get authentic ingredients, fresh meat, fruits and veggies from the motherland.

 1. Get your mind right